Shediac and Scoudouc Rivers Water Quality Monitoring

 To measure improvements in water quality, Shediac Bay Watershed Association (SBWA) staff has initiated a water quality collection and testing program for waters of the inner bay.
 In-kind water analysis is performed by the Science & Technology Branch/Marine Water Quality Monitoring laboratory of Environment and Climate Change Canada.

-Data is summarized in the Water Sampling for the Shediac Bay report.
+The Data (2016) is summarized in the Water Sampling for the Shediac Bay report.

 Community Aquatic Monitoring Program (CAMP)